Jeff F.

 Yelp

-The food is pricey but at least the flavors are intense.
-They serve traditional Filipino food that is comfort food; however, it is not for the faint of heart, as most dishes may be pungent.
+The food here is pricey but at least the flavors are intense.
+They serve traditional Filipino food; however, it is not for the faint of heart, as most dishes may be too complex and pungent for the unadventurous.

-Chicharon: one mildly flavored dish, but it is freshly fried pork rinds with a sprinkle of salt.
-I dipped this in vinegar with garlic or sweet and sour sauce that came with the lumpia, 4/5 stars.
+Chicharon: one simple appetizer that is mildly flavored dish, but it is freshly fried pork rinds with a sprinkle of salt.
+I've dipped this in vinegar with garlic or sweet and sour sauce (that was included with the lumpia) for elevated taste, 4/5 stars.

-Lumpia Shanghai: the best "eggrolls", as they have seasoned ground pork mixed with minced carrots and onions for more depth than eggrolls with only vegetables, 5/5 stars.
+Lumpia Shanghai: these are generally the best "eggrolls", as they have seasoned ground pork mixed with minced carrots and onions for more depth than typical eggrolls that only have vegetables, 5/5 stars.

-Pork sisig: the combination of flavors of savory, salty, sour, and a hint of spice.
-The pork was tender which consisted of pork belly, cheek, and ear, 4/5 stars.
-This would have been 5/5 if it were all pork belly.
+Pork sisig: this was traditionally prepared with pork belly, cheek, and ear that were all tender; but enhanced with the combination of flavors of savory, salty, sour, and a hint of spice, 4/5 stars.
+This would have been a 5/5 stars rating if it were just all pork belly, because bacon is the best!

 Pork bbq on the stick: the pork was tender, juicy and had a nice grilled char.
 The sauce flavors were garlic, salt, pepper, soy sauce, calamansi juice, and sweetness from the banana ketchup and the pork may have been marinated in pineapple juice, 5/5 stars!